 the backup drive for group directories is \\ad.helsinki.fi\group-bak

-Please find instructions on how to attach the disk to your computer here. (finnish only)
+Please find instructions on how to attach the disk to your computer here. (in Finnish only)

 Versions saved by programs (Windows)